FireMario211/Prism-Menu/about.md

 ![Mod Example](firee.PrismMenu/Screenshot1.png)
 This mod menu also provides unique features not present in most mod menus, here are a few examples.
 ## Tons of different mods
-* Prism Menu by default comes with a lot of features present in most mod menus!
+* Prism Menu by default comes with a lot of mods / hacks that are in most mod menus!
 While the current amount is low, I plan on adding more as I update this mod.
 ## Custom Theming
 * You can use the set themes present here, or create/import your own theme!
 * Currently, there are 2 themes available: `Future Dark` and `Catppuccin`, but you can create your own theme and share it with others!